Signaling of the New York City Subway: Wider installation of CBTC

+Culver Line test track and southern section

 Funding was allocated for the installation of CBTC equipment on one of the IND Culver Line express tracks between Fourth Avenue and Church Avenue.
 The total cost was $99.6 million, with $15 million coming from the 2005–2009 capital budget and $84.6 million from the 2010–2014 capital budget.
 The installation was a joint venture between Siemens and Thales Group.
 The test track project was completed in December 2015.
 This installation was intended to be permanent.
-Should Culver Line express service be implemented, the express service would not use CBTC, and testing of CBTC on the express track would be limited to off-peak hours.
+Had Culver Line express service been implemented at the time, it would not have used CBTC, and testing of CBTC on the express track would have been limited to off-peak hours.
 Test trains on the track were able to successfully operate using the interoperable Siemens/Thales CBTC system.
 That system became the standard for all future CBTC installations on New York City Transit tracks as of 2015.
 A third supplier, Mitsubishi Electric Power Products Inc., was given permission to demonstrate that its technology could be interoperable with the Siemens/Thales technology.
 The $1.2 million Mitsubishi contract was approved in July 2015.

 As part of the 2015–2019 Capital Program, the section of the line between Church Avenue and West Eighth Street–New York Aquarium would receive CBTC.
 Three interlockings between Church Avenue and West Eighth Street—at Ditmas Avenue, Kings Highway, and Avenue X—would be upgraded.
 A contract for CBTC overlay, as well as modernization of the Ditmas Avenue and Avenue X interlockings, was awarded in February 2019, with substantial completion expected in June 2023.
 Tutor Perini was the primary contractor and installer.
 The timeline was delayed because of difficulties in installing new longer-lasting ties on the tracks.